The 10 Most Unreliable Car Models, According to Consumer Reports

 2. Subaru Ascent

 Major and minor transmission problems, issues with the electronics, and steering are some of the things you may encounter with this Subaru.
 Its brakes and climate system were also trouble spots.
-While you’ll definitely want a reliable car to begin with, you should know these 74 maintenance tips that will extend the life of your car.

 1. Chevrolet Silverado 1500